 We're in a moment of huge change for families.
-With schools closed around the country, millions of children are adapting to online learning right now—and there's a lot more screen time in our children's futures than many of us planned.
+Millions of children are adapting to online learning right now—and there's a lot more screen time in our children's futures than many of us planned.
 But there's more to streaming education the right way than just pressing play or downloading an educational app.

 Fortunately, the internet is brimming over with high-quality recorded and live media that invite children to grow, learn and interact from home.

 Here's how parents can get the most out of the huge wealth of digital educational resources online:

 1. Get those bodies ready before screen time starts